holoviz/panel/doc/tutorials/basic/explore_data.md

 ## Slice and dice with Perspective

-Throughout these tutorials we will be using the wind `turbines` dataset.
+Throughout these tutorials, we will be using the wind `turbines` dataset.
 Let us take a first look.

 Run the code below.